-One of the most-awaited festivals in the Orissa state as well as in India, Jagannath Rath Yatra is an annual event, which is celebrated in the month of June or July.
-It is dedicated to Lord Jagannath (Lord Krishna), his sister Goddess Subhadra and his elder brother Lord Balabhadra.
-It is also called Gundicha Yatra, Chariot Festival, Dasavatara and Navadina Yatra.
+Renowned as the Chariot Festival, Jagannath Yatra is one of the most-awaited festivals not only in Odisha but also in the entire country.
+This annual event is celebrated in the month of June or July.
+Dedicated to Lord Jagannath (Lord Krishna), his sister Goddess Subhadra, and his elder brother Lord Balabhadra; Jagannath Yatra is a religious procession.
+It is also called Gundicha Yatra, Car Festival, Dasavatara, and Navadina Yatra.

 Procession during Rath Yatra